A Quick Summary

 Mandatory Weekly Food Waste Collections

-From 2025, businesses must separate all food waste into a food waste bin.
+Businesses with over 10 employees must now separate all food waste into a food waste bin.

 This change is expected to significantly reduce food waste going to landfill and the associated methane emissions.